 The final advantage is that they have advanced algorithms for deliveries, leading to a lot of success for them and their shipments to customers.

-As a small business owner, there is always a place for you to compete while starting a business doing deliveries or your own courier service.
-As we all know, in the end, David slays Goliath by finding the opportunities in the market and create a new business that will satisfy specific niche customers.
+As a small package delivery business owner, there is always a place for you to compete while commencing a business doing deliveries or your own courier service.
+As we all know, in the end, David Goliath by finding the opportunities in the market and create a new business that will satisfy specific niche customers.
 You also need to think of the startup costs.

 Specifically, success for a smaller courier service lies in additional flexibility and responsiveness.
 Creating close and loyal connections to customers will also improve the success of your courier business.
 Examples would be same-day or last-minute deliveries (we can think of flowers, or sensitive and last-minute medical samples that need to be shipped, or architectural plans that need to be brought across down, and so on.

-The other advantage, again much like David, is that a small courier business can be nimble in the sense that you have very little overhead (except for your startup costs).
-Therefore, you can provide courier services at a competitive rate for certain customers.
+The other advantage, again much like David, is that a small courier service can be nimble in the sense that you have very little overhead (except for your startup costs).
+Therefore, you can provide courier service at a competitive rate for certain customers.

 For more information,